arukomp/CV/README.md

 - **Music** - Attended a private music school between the age 9 and 16, where I learned to play piano and violin.
 Later self-taught to play guitar (acoustic and electric).
 I'm confident I can easily learn another instrument if I ever want to.

 - **Photography** - Amateur.
-I do know the basics of photography and I own a basic DSLR (unless I sold it for food money by the time you read this 🙈 ).
+I do know the basics of photography and I own a basic DSLR (unless I sold it for food money by the time you read this CV).

 - **Travel** - Travelled to a bunch of countries so far, including Sweden, USA, Netherlands, Germany, etc. Looking forward to travel much more and hopefully see the whole world in my lifetime!